simdjson/simdjson/README.md

 - We support UTF-8 (and thus ASCII), nothing else (no Latin, no UTF-16).
 - We assume AVX2 support which is available in all recent mainstream x86 processors produced by AMD and Intel.
 No support for non-x86 processors is included.
 - We only support GNU GCC and LLVM Clang at this time.
 There is no support for Microsoft Visual Studio, though it should not be difficult.
-- We expect the input memory pointer to be padded (e.g., with spaces) so that it can be read entirely in blocks of 512 bits (a cache line).
-In practice, this means that users may allocate the memory where the JSON bytes are located using the `allocate_padded_buffer` function or the equivalent.
-Of course, the data you may want to process could be on a buffer that does have this padding.
-However, copying the data is relatively cheap (much cheaper than parsing JSON), and we can eventually remove this constraint.
+- We expect the input memory to be readable up to 32 bytes beyond the end of the JSON document (to support fast vector loads).
+All bytes beyond the end of the JSON document are ignored (can be garbage) and the JSON document does not need to be NULL terminated.
+You can allocate a properly overallocated memory region with the provided `allocate_padded_buffer` function or simply by allocating your memory with extra capacity (`malloc(length + SIMDJSON_PADDING)`).

 ## Features